Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Results

 The Hamiltonian of the hybrid system consisting of the MW and SAW resonators is written as

 where

 and

-Here $\hat{b}$ $(\hat{b}^\dagger)$ is the annihilation (creation) operator of a phonon in the SAW resonator, $\omega _\mathrm{s}$ is the resonance frequency, and $g$ is the piezoelectric coupling strength between the SAW and MW resonators.
-By treating $\hat{V}$ as a perturbation (See the details in the Supplementary Information~\cite{supple}), we obtain the effective interaction Hamiltonian
+Here $\hat{b}$ $(\hat{b}^\dagger)$ is the annihilation (creation) operator of a phonon in the SAW resonator, $\omega _\mathrm{s}$ is the resonance frequency, and $g_\mathrm{p}$ is the piezoelectric coupling strength between the SAW and MW resonators.
+By treating $\hat{V}$ as a perturbation (See the details in the Supplementary Note 3~\cite{supple}), we obtain an effective interaction Hamiltonian